-(A) Gross income shall be used for the purpose of determining child care income eligibility and family copayment, including gross earned income and gross unearned income.
+(A) The county agency shall use gross income for the purpose of determining child care income eligibility and family copayment, including gross earned income and gross unearned income.

 (B) "Gross earned income" means the total amount of gross earnings received in a month by all of the employed individuals in the family including wages legally obligated to all members of the family but which are diverted to a third party.

 (C) Gross earnings include payments received before taxes and other deductions by an individual for services performed as an employee, or by an individual who is self-employed.

 (1) Gross earnings received by an employee means wages, salary, back pay, bonuses and awards paid by employer, commissions, severance pay, payments from job corps, work training programs, on-the-job training programs, sick leave paid as wages, annual leave, holiday and vacation pay.

 (2) State temporary disability insurance and temporary workers' compensation payments are considered gross earnings when such payments meet all of the following conditions: